Science Education Master of Arts

 The goal of this Master of Arts program is to enhance the science and pedagogical knowledge of professional science teachers in the K-12 environment.
 Practicing teachers can obtain the degree in 2 years.
-The next cohort for the Science Education master's program starts in Spring 2013.
 We are currently accepting applications for this cohort.

 You will gain expertise in inquiry-focused teaching strategies, build understanding of diverse learners, develop strategies to reflect upon how your teaching impacts your K-12 students, experience challenging graduate-level science courses to improve your knowledge for the curriculum needs of your profession, and move yourself up your district salary scale.

 A MAST Institute Program

 This program is coordinated by the Math and Sciences Teaching (MAST) Institute of the UNC College of Natural and Health Sciences and delivered through UNC Extended Studies.
 We encourage you to visit the MAST Science Education master's page for more information.

 Academic Program Coordinator